ConsumerDataStandardsAustralia/standards/swagger-gen/cds_banking.md

 }
 ```

 *Indicates that the schedule of payments is defined according to the last occurrence of a specific weekday in an interval.
-Mandatory if _recurrenceUType_ is set to `lastWeekDay`.*
+Mandatory if the _recurrenceUType_ value is `lastWeekDay`.*

 <h3 id="cdr-banking-api_bankingscheduledpaymentrecurrencelastweekday_properties">Properties</h3>